• Skip to main content

 It is not the same with watches where the two displays are put far away from each other with the chapter ring usually painted as close to the dial’s geometric center as possible.
 On original “aviators” that sported this kind of layout (the gorgeous WWII Laco B-Uhr, for example,) the hour hand was just long enough to fit nicely into the inner chapter ring with the 12 Arabic numerals printed in it.
 In this particular example, the hand is definitely too long.

-I don’t know whether the timekeeper’s designer didn’t fully understand the logic behind the dial layout of the original or Bell & Ross simply didn’t want the new WW1-92 Heritage to look like a direct reproduction of some other vintage-styled model from a different brand (like, for example, the gorgeous and inexpensive Stowa Flieger Baumuster B that comes in a less imposing 40 mm case, but can be ordered with a COSC-certified automatic movement.)
+I don’t know whether the timekeeper’s designer didn’t fully understand the logic behind the dial layout of the original or Bell & Ross simply didn’t want the WW1-92 Heritage to look like a direct reproduction of some other vintage-styled model from a different brand (like, for example, the gorgeous and inexpensive Stowa Flieger Baumuster B that sports a less imposing 40 mm case, but is available with an optional COSC-certified automatic movement.)

 Anyway, it is not a major annoyance, but, well, still an annoyance.

-Since the pilot’s watches of the 1930s-1940s were supposed to be worn over heavy gloves and were animated by huge pocket watch movements, they were large, so Bell & Ross, too, presented the timekeeper in an imposing stainless steel case whole 45 millimeters in diameter.
+Since the pilots of the 1930s-1940s era often wore their chronographs over heavy gloves and the gadgets themselves were animated by huge pocket watch movements, the size was not a problem.
+I mean, they were huge, which is something that people love right now.
+So, Bell & Ross, too, decided to use an imposing stainless steel case whole 45 millimeters in diameter.

 Carefully sand-blasted, both the case and the winding crown feature the signature military-style gun-metal surfaces.